astrails/dotvim/README.markdown

 Check out the 'plugins.vim' and 'after/plugin/bindings.vim' files for more...

+#### Backups

+Backups and swapfiles are disabled.
+I really hate them both.

+You can re-enable backups by adding the following to your `~/.local.vim`:

+    set backup

+ and swapfiles by

+    set swapfile

+backup dir is set to ~/.backup/

+The directory is created if it doesn't exist.

+#### Persistent Undo

+Persistent undos are enabled by default.

+You can disable by adding the following to your `~/.local.vim`:

+    set noundo

 #### Macros

 I included a couple of macros that I frequently use in macros.vim which